 He continues, ‘There are also valuable insights that can be gained from reflection.
 Opening our archive has enabled us to explore just how far corporate learning, talent and HR, has come.
 But it also highlights what has been slow to change; many of our insights from 10 or 15 years ago could have been written yesterday!
 For instance, why has it taken until the last couple of years for user experience to become such a hot topic?
 And problems of legacy systems, lack of employee engagement and outdated IT policies are all still issues that continue to impact companies today.
 But as organisations become increasingly digital, there is a unique opportunity for HR and L&D to become real agents for change, which we believe is long overdue.’

 The future remains exciting for Fosway, with the team having doubled in size following the successful rebrand from Elearnity.
 Unique industry partnerships including those with HRN and Learning Technologies further extend the reach of its research and the depth of its insights.

-The first in the ‘Fosway 20’ series is now available on its website.
+The first in the ‘Fosway 20’ series is now available here.
 Archive research papers and reports will also be released regularly over the coming months.
-To join in with any reflections on your time in learning and HR technology, use the hashtag #Fosway20.
+To join in with any reflections on your time in learning and HR technology, use the hashtag #Fosway20